PrimerPages/jekyll-theme-profile/demo/_docs/includes/post-index.md

 ## Customization

 You can customize the appearance by modifying the HTML structure and CSS classes within the include file.
-The layout uses Bootstrap flex and grid classes, which can be adjusted to fit different design requirements.
+The layout uses Primer css flex and grid classes, which can be adjusted to fit different design requirements.

 ## Notes

 - Ensure that the `post-card.html` include is properly set up in your Jekyll site.
-- The `gutter-spacious` class is used to provide spacing between post cards.
-Adjust this class if you need different spacing.
 - The "View all" link uses the `collection_permalink` and `replace_value` to generate the correct URL for each section.